dashpay/docs/introduction/information.rst

 Transaction
   Some movement of data on the distributed blockchain ledger.
-  Transactions may divided into classical and special transactions.
+  Transactions may be divided into classical and special transactions.
   Similar to Bitcoin, classical transactions move balances between addresses on the blockchain.
 Special transactions contain an extra payload in the format defined by `DIP2